Data-driven prediction and origin identification of epidemics in population networks: Introduction

-A variety of mathematical approaches have been used to model the spread and virulence of a disease on a network, especially in the deterministic setting.
-Steady-state and bifurcation analysis has been done on the man-environment-man and SIR models \cite{capasso1997, newman2011}, while other work has used Lyapunov functions to determine endemic equilibria for SIRS and SEIR models \cite{kumar2017, guo2008} or has considered a mean-field approach \cite{Armbruster2016, ferreira2012, do2015, ferguson2012}.
-Some work has additionally focused on how the network structure influences the spread of disease via the initial conditions and network topologies \cite{draief2008,draief2010} or on how epidemics spread on random networks \cite{eames2005}.
+Many aspects of these models have also been analyzed from a more abstract mathematical perspective.
+Local bifurcation analysis has been performed on the man-environment-man and SIR models \cite{capasso1997, newman2011}, while other work has used Lyapunov functions to determine endemic equilibria for SIRS and SEIR models \cite{kumar2017, guo2008} or has considered a mean-field approach \cite{Armbruster2016, ferreira2012, do2015, ferguson2012}.
+Recent work has addressed how the network structure influences the spread of disease via the initial conditions and network topologies \cite{draief2008,draief2010} and the ways in which epidemics spread on random networks \cite{eames2005}.
 Analytical results have also been obtained for the case of two competing (or promoting) diseases on a network \cite{newman2011, newman2013}.
 Moreover, many of the models in question have been used to design intervention policies or allocate vaccines via optimal control \cite{guo2008, dekker2016} or randomized interventions \cite{tanaka2014}.

-Despite the wide range of applications and results, most of these models are not readily applied to scenarios which incorporate uncertainty in the system parameters or in the model output: propagating uncertain parameters through the model (or performing inference in the presence of noisy outputs) requires a more robust probabilistic treatment.
-While there exist approaches to uncertainty quantification (UQ) in a general setting, the complexity of these disease models (especially for large networks with intricate interdependencies) may prove these approaches infeasible.
-Here, we consider a recent framework for Bayesian uncertainty quantification which offsets this computational complexity through its massive parallelizability.

-The specific system which will be considered is the SIR model on a graph (see Section \ref{S:1}), an extension of the classic SIR model which is widely studied due to its simplicity and predictiveness for several common diseases, in the case when some (or all) system parameters are unknown.
-Since the considered networks and corresponding models are quite complex ($\sim$50 distinct communities), traditional Bayesian UQ approaches are computationally expensive.
-Here, we use the highly parallelizable framework $\Pi$4U to approximately sample from the posterior distributions of the unknown parameters given a small set of noisy model outputs \cite{pi4uref5,pi4u}.
-The parallelizability derives from the sampling method used, known as transitional Markov chain Monte Carlo (TMCMC), which allows many instances of the model to be run in parallel; TMCMC and its role in the $\Pi$4U method are detailed in Section \ref{S:3}.

-In Section \ref{S:Results}, the parallelized TMCMC approach is applied to three example community networks with fixed system parameters.
-Using only a small set of noisy outputs generated by the models, the method is able to recover approximate distributions of the parameters which both correspond to the reference values and capture elements of the system dynamics.
-The $\Pi$4U framework is also convenient for model selection; we additionally consider the problem of discerning the origin of an epidemic by identifying each possible starting location as a unique model.
-In both scenarios, the $\Pi$4U approach is effective at providing accurate and computationally feasible results.